 According to the British Columbia Oil & Gas Commission’s 2016-17 Annual Report, nearly 75 percent of BC’s 1.6 trillion cubic feet of natural gas production came from the BC side of the Montney Basin that stretches across northwestern Alberta and northeastern British Columbia.
 As reported by the Financial Post, according to National Energy Board estimates, as a whole, “the basin holds around 449 trillion cubic feet of marketable natural gas, just under half of the country’s total natural gas resources.”

-The majority of the growth and investment in the Montney Basin in the last several years is thanks in large part to it’s “Super Liquids Rich” composition.
-BMO Capital Markets stated back in 2014 that “the premium value given to natural gas condensates (C5+) provided a new driver for development and high rates of return” for producers in the area.
+The majority of the growth and investment in the Montney Basin in the last several years is thanks in large part to its “Super Liquids Rich” composition.
+BMO Capital Markets stated back in 2014 that, for producers in the area, “the premium value given to natural gas condensates (C5+) provided a new driver for development and high rates of return.”
 This and other natural gas liquids (such as propane) extracted during drilling and processing make for profitable economics for operators in the area, even in the face of low natural gas commodity prices.
-As proof of the economics, 2017 saw producers in the region more than double condensate production compared 2016.
+As proof of the economics, 2017 saw producers in the region more than double condensate production compared to 2016.

-Opportunities abound for downstream marketing of propane as well with the AltaGas Ridley Island Propane Export Terminal and Pembina’s Prince Rupert Export Terminal scheduled to go into production in 2019 and 2020 respectively.
+Opportunities abound for downstream marketing of propane as well with the AltaGas Ridley Island Propane Export Terminal and Pembina’s Prince Rupert Export Terminal going into production in 2019 and 2020 respectively.
 The two facilities will provide over 60,000 bbl/d of export capacity.

-LNG Canada stated in 2017 that they are working toward making a positive final investment decision in 2018 to build their $14 billion liquified natural gas facility and export terminal on BC’s west coast.
-The proposed facility will be able to liquify between 1.5 and 3.1 Bcf/d of gas, largely sourced from the Heritage Montney area surrounding Dawson Creek.
-With current production capacity in the region at 2.9 Bcf/d, a positive investment decision from LNG Canada would be sure to result in a further surge in exploration, processing, and transportation capacity for the region.
-And with world demand for LNG predicted to outpace supply within a decade, a further deluge of economic activity for Dawson Creek is more likely than ever.
+On October 1, 2018, the largest private investment in Canadian history was announced by LNG Canada in their committment to building their $40 billion Liquified Natural Gas export terminal.
+Included in the project is the Coastal Gas Link pipeline that will transport the gas required by the facility from the Dawson Creek region in northeast B.C. to the LNG export terminal in Kitimat on B.C.’s north coast.
+The facility will liquify between 1.5 and 3.1 Bcf/d of gas, largely sourced from the area surrounding Dawson Creek.
+With current production capacity in the region at 2.9 Bcf/d, the positive investment decision is sure to result in a further surge in exploration, processing, and transportation capacity for the region.
+With world demand for LNG predicted to outpace supply within a decade, a further deluge of economic activity for Dawson Creek is more likely than ever.

 With each well drilled, gas plant commissioned, and compressor station built, long-term, well-paying jobs are secured for local service, transportation, construction, and hospitality industries.
 And it’s these industries, along with the rest of the spin-off economic activity, that are sure to keep Dawson Creek thriving and vibrant for decades to come.